azdavis/dotfiles/readme.rst

 it is auto-updated daily.
 (You can also trigger a manual update with ``update-dotfiles``.)

-One of the primary purposes of ``dotfiles`` (the project) is to manage dotfiles (those files in your home directory whose filenames start with a dot).
+One of the primary purposes of ``dotfiles`` (the project) is to manage dotfiles i.e., those files in your home directory whose filenames start with a dot.

-``dotfiles`` also manages Sublime Text 3 configuration.
+``dotfiles`` also manages Sublime Text 3 configuration, which on macOS is stored elsewhere.

 Therefore, a file named X on your system will be replaced by the file named Y in ``dotfiles``, whenever the install or update scripts are run, where X and Y